 - Just check out the 1st image of input data and see how different columns belong to different scales.

-Step 7 – Splitting our data for train and test purposes.
+Step 7 – Splitting our data for training and test purposes.

 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.3, random_state=101)